oakcommunity/p2p-commerce/README.md

 - https://github.com/Uniswap/wallet
 - I spent more than a few hours in their `package.json` figuring out which integrations to use and saving a lot of lead time on implementation details

+- Also thanks to GPT-4 for supercharging my dev lifecycle; some of the more mundane/trivial tasks for utility functions, repo layout, set up, and and menial tasks that still contribute a lot to cognitive load were offloaded to GPT.
+Probably saved me 10-20 hours of dev time.

 ## Getting Started
 - install expo go on mobile app, install expo cli
 - `npm install` - install those dependencies